holser/openstack-summit-paris-2014/markdown/13-Testing.md

 - DB node failure
 - particular OS service failure

-Quote from a carrier grade customer:

-"Our QAs tried to break 5.1 HA and failed to do so"

 Note:
 Speaker - Vladimir Kuklin

 So far, speaking of results that we achieved with HA installations is that we can easily handle single-failure-at-a-time tolerance for the whole OpenStack cluster whether these are networking problems, failure of DB, amqp or particuler OpenStack services.
-And this was not only confirmed by our tests.
-I am happy to provide a quotation from one of our carrier-grade customers running extensive and rigorous testing saying that they still cannot break our HA setup.
+And this was not only confirmed by our tests but also by our most significant partners and customers including one carrier-grade ones running extensive and rigorous testing saying that they still cannot break our HA setup.